vait90/devops-learning/README.md

 This is not the MAIN branch versipn of this line.

-CONFLICT TEST LINE: This is the MAIN version.
+CONFLICT TEST LINE: This is the FEATURE version.